kalustian/6502-SBC/README.md

 0200.021F
 0200: AA 55 AA 55 AA 55 AA 55 AA 55 AA 55 AA 55 AA 55
 0210: 30 44 30 41 30 30 30 30 37 30 30 30 37 30 31 30

-Jump to Address
+# Jump to Address or Run progran
 Jump to an address by specifying the address and following it with R:

 FD00R
 FD00: 78
 eWoz responds with the address and its contents, then does a JSR to the memory location provided.
 The program that is jumped to can RTS to get back to eWoz, provided that the stack has been preserved.

-Intel HEX Loader
+# Intel HEX Loader
 Intel HEX format files can use either DOS/Windows line endings (CR,LF) or UNIX line endings (LF only).
 Load Intel HEX files as follows:

 L